 After you’ve set your boundaries, find healthier alternatives.
 For example, if you’ve decided to only watch the news when with your partner, you can seek out entertainment content in your free time.
 Binge-watching something other than political media — ideally, fictional television can be a feel-good alternative to the news (and doesn’t leave you with an emotional hangover).
 Options like cooking shows can also inspire offline activities — like preparing a new meal — and create a productive distraction.

 And if you’re feeling the urge to drink, you can always join a virtual therapist-moderated support group or sign up for alcohol therapy with a therapist specialized in helping people change their relationship with alcohol.
 I moderate “Navigating relationship challenges while managing your drinking,” “Moderation in the time of Coronavirus,” and “Navigating sobriety or moderation for men.”
 I’m always impressed and inspired by the supportive environment, and actionable tips shared by our members.

 3. Shake and stir an alcohol-free beverage.

 Say you do keep the news on — that is completely understandable.
 The next step here is to detach election content consumption from the ritual of alcohol consumption.
 When you’re craving a drink, consider reaching for an alcohol-free cocktail instead.
-The brain can identify the alternative drink as comparable reinforcement, without the potentially harmful outcomes of drinking alcohol.
+The brain can identify the alcohol alternative as comparable reinforcement, without the potentially harmful outcomes of drinking alcohol.

 4. Focus on what you can control.